facebook/react/docs/docs/reference-react.md

 redirect_from: "/docs/reference.html"
 ---

 `React` is the entry point to the React library.
-If you're using one of the prebuilt packages it's available as a global; if you're using CommonJS modules you can `require()` it.

 ## Reference